WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/headings.md

     ```
     [/tip]

 - Use CSS to alter the style, formatting, or irregular heading hierarchy rather than altering the heading elements or creating new formatting.
+Ensure that heading markup is not used for presentational purposes.
 - Avoid using code items in headings when possible.
 If using a code item in a heading is absolutely necessary, add a descriptive noun to the item in code font.
 For more information, see [Code in text - Keywords]().
+- Don’t add extra functionality inside a heading, like links or buttons.
 - Break two-line headings carefully.
 In a non-responsive design, when the heading exceeds one line, break it so that the text is appropriately balanced.
 In responsive designs, the content is dynamically fit to the screen.
   - Break the line at the end of a phrase, if possible.
   - Break the line after punctuation.